cipher387/cipher387/README.md

 <a href="https://cipher387.github.io/quickcacheandarchivesearch/">27 tools for searching cached and archived websites in one page</a>

-<a href="https://github.com/cipher387/grep_for_osint">GREP FOR OSINT</a> — set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails and nicknames)
+<a href="https://github.com/cipher387/grep_for_osint">GREP FOR OSINT</a> — set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails and nicknames).

 <a href="https://www.getrevue.co/profile/cyb_detective?via=twitter-profile-webview">Email newsletter</a> — every 2-3 weeks I will send you a list of tools that will be useful for OSINT.
 All of them are first published on my Twitter @cyb_detective, and then they go to the main collection, which already has 550 tools.
 <a href="https://github.com/cipher387/Dorks-collections-list">Dorks collections list</a> — list of Github repositories and articles with list of dorks for different search engines.

 <a href="https://github.com/cipher387/Advanced-search-operators-list">Advanced search operators list</a> — list of the links to the docs for different services, which explain using of advanced search operators.